 - Share your story on how you used a new fruit that was not in your diet before.
 Show pics of you preparing the fruit in your kitchen, the final dish, and a link to the recipe.

-- People love stories and learn through them (as oral history has shown).
+- People love stories and learn from them (as oral history has shown).
 They see parts of themselves in the story and can relate more than being told what to do.

 - For instance, if you are teaching about how to improve healthy eating habits have students find one new vegetable and locate 2 recipes online to prepare it in delicious ways they like.